 Similar to Tijuana Estuary, Batiquitos Lagoon is another coastal wetland teaming with various animals and plant life.
 At 3.2 miles and a maintained trail with minimal elevation, Batiquitos Lagoon is accessible for strollers and wheelchairs.

-Batiquitos Lagoon also offers visitors guided walks to educate hikers on the ecology of the coastal wetland, as well as acting as a guide for keen birdwatchers.
+Batiquitos Lagoon also offers visitors guided walks to educate hikers on the ecology of the coastal wetland and acting as a guide for keen birdwatchers.

-Stretching from the Mexican border into the California coastline, Border Field State Park has a network of horse and hiking trails that expand across the entirety of Southern California’s coastal wetland.
+Stretching from the Mexican border into the California coastline, Border Field State Park has a network of horse and hiking trails that expand across Southern California’s coastal wetland.

 Furthermore, the park meets the mouth of the Tijuana River, allowing access to the Tijuana River National Estuarine Research Reserve for more experienced hikers looking to expand their trails into saltwater marshes.